CyberCoder-IITM/legends_cs611/out/production/legends/README.md

 **Monsters.java**               - All monsters \
 **MonsterParty.java**           - A party of monsters\
 **MonsterType.java**            - The type of monster\
-**MonsterFactory.java**         - Generates monsters when heroes goes on a tile\
+**MonsterFactory.java**         - Generates monsters\
-**RandomMonsterFactory.java**   - Generates random monsters when heroes goes on a tile\
+**RandomMonsterFactory.java**   - Generates random monsters on the lane\

+**Lane.java**                   - Represents a single lane in the game\
+**Market.java**                 - A place to buy items\
+**SpellEffect.java**            - A spell effect\
+**TerrainEffect.java**          - A terrain effect\
 \
 **IOHelper.java**               - A utility class to print in console\
 \
-**Move.java**                   - Move made by the party of heroes\
+**WorldGenerator.java**         - Generates the world, heroes and market\
+**RPGGame.java**                - Plays a RPG Game\
 **Legends.java**                - The core central loop controlling the game\
-**WorldGenerator.java**         - Generates the world, heroes and market\
-**FightStrategy.java**          - Strategy pattern to determine the fight\
-**AllFightStrategy.java**       - Heroes can attack any monster in the monster party\

 ## Notes
 ---------------------------------------------------------------------------

 ### Features / Design Document
-- A world is generated with random heroes in the party and a market
-- Each turn the player gives input to decide the heroes move direction
-    - "h" will give you the list of all inputs and what they will do
-    - "w/a/s/d" moves the heroes
-    - "p" prints the whole world
+- Able to see the instructions before the game starts
+- Able to select three heroes, one for each lane
+- Heroes status will be displayed before their turn
+- Heroes moves will be displayed before their turn
-    - "i" shows the heroes information
+    - Can move the heroes with "w/a/s/d"
-    - "v" lets heroes modify their inventory
+    - Can attack the monster if on the same or adjacent tile
+    - Can cast a spell
+    - Can teleport to another targets
+    - Can recall to nexus
-        - Heroes can equip items or use potions
+    - Can use an item
+    - Can buy items from the market
-    - "q" quits the game
+    - Can quit the game
 - Market provides various items which the heroes can buy and equip
 - Heroes can sell tems if they are on the market
-- Monsters are generated randomly when the hero party goes on a tile
+- Monsters are generated after every 8th turn
+- Heroes can fight the monsters if they are adjacent
+- There are three types of terrains(bush,cave,koulou) and each have their own effect
+- Heroes cannot cross to another lane without teleporting
+- Heroes can be recalled to the nexus
+- Game ends when the opponent reaches the others nexus
-- Heroes can select the monster they want to fight with
+- Heroes can select the monster they want to fight with, for now there is only 1 monster in the group
-- Fight ends when heroes die or monsters die, When all heroes dies then the game ends
 - Have a fixed set of heroes, items, monsters
+- The whole map can be seen when a hero moves
+    - Heroes are shows as H1,H2,H3
+    - Monsters are shown as M1,M2,M3
+    - Obstacles are shown as XXXX
+    - Terrain types are marked with B for Bush, K for Koulou, C for Cave,
 - Console output is colored(only in terminals which support ANSI escape codes)
     - Errors are in red
     - Prompts are in yellow